zp1ke/nixos/docs/setup.md

    - Make sure the user is in the correct groups (wheel, networkmanager)
    - Check: `groups zp1ke`

+5. **Home Manager command not found:**
+   - This is normal with flake-based configurations
+   - Home Manager is integrated into the system rebuild
+   - Use `nixos-update` for both system and user changes
+   - If you need the command: `nix profile install nixpkgs#home-manager`

 ### Getting Help

 - **NixOS Manual**: https://nixos.org/manual/nixos/stable/